What Should We Learn From the XZ Situation as Package Maintainers?

 As package maintainers, should we prefer a more transparent source over a convenient one?

-It’s undeniable that if the xz malicious code was present in the “raw” sources themselves, it would have been detected way faster and more easily (which is why it was only injected in the custom made tarball as a way to obfuscate it).
-My personal take on that is, when possible, we should prefer using a more transparent source (over a more convenient one) which is, by definition, more audited and thus eventually more trustworthy.
+malicious code was introduced in the “raw” / git sources themselves, it would have been detected more easily (which is why it was only injected in the custom made tarball as a way to obfuscate it).
+My personal take on this is that we should prefer relying a more transparent source (over a more convenient but more opaque one), as it’s more trustworthy.

-What about the GPG signature, though?
+What about signatures, though?

 So, what action will I take on my side?

-With the recent xz situation, I think that basing our packages on a more transparent source, at the potential cost of more complex packages to maintain (as the eventual pre-required steps needed for the source to be usable in the first place would now be on our side) is worth the price.
+situation, I think that basing our packages on a more transparent source, at the potential cost of more complex packages to maintain (due to the fact that eventual prerequisites needed to work with the source needs to be handled on our side now) is worth the price.

-Additionally, together with David Runge (an Arch Linux Developer), we jointly wrote an RFC which aims to establish some standards regarding the way we deal with our package sources and digital signatures for them.
+Additionally, together with David Runge (an Arch Linux Developer), we jointly wrote an RFC which aims to establish some standards regarding the way we deal with our package sources and criptographic signatures for them.

 This is not only a downstream / packaging matter but also an upstream one